The road from coding to starting a business

 Something worth mentioning: tech products and physical products are very different.
 With physical stuff you hit a one-time purchase ceiling, once people have it, they don’t need another for a long time.
 Digital products get updated and improved all the time, which makes it easier to offer new features and get customers to pay monthly.

-What I did to validate my idea was run a survey to see if people would actually use it, then take out a small loan to test the market and find out what really worked.
-If the market turned out to be too small, I moved on and looked for a different product or market.
-The idea was not to guess, but to set clear KPIs and track what works.
+What I did to validate my idea was run a survey to see if developers and technical project managers would actually use it, then created a prototype to test the market and find out what really worked.
+The idea was to set clear KPIs and track what works.
 (See: Measure value: The foundations of product analytics)

 A few things to watch out for when building physical products: